 In fact, my “overfit and underfat” patients who are obsessed with their waistline and body fat percentages at the cost of brutal workouts, insufficient rest/sleep, and minimal social connections and hobbies due to workaholic tendencies have lately become the patients I worry about as much as my sedentary, overweight patients.

-I've covered stress in various prior blog posts, but thought I would organize some of this content in this post so you have some of my favorite resources in one place.
+I've covered stress in various prior blog posts, but thought I would organize some of this content in this post so you have some of my most important stress and emotional health resources in one place, including dedicated posts for men's health and teen emotional health (links at very end of the post).
 I've also added some newer Youtube videos on my channel here and plan to add more on stress and other health topics, so do subscribe if you'd like the latest.

 Breathing and Heart Rate